-- 1. Choose professional development opportunities that meet individual goals on the professional learning plan. - 2.
-Sign in on the school-based roster for each session.

-3. Participate in the maximum number of hours offered.
+- Choose professional development opportunities that meet individual needs/goals on the professional learning plan. - 2.
+Sign in on the school-based roster for each session. - Make an effort to participate in the maximum number of hours offered.
 Individuals should communicate with the facilitator if they are unable to attend or need to leave early.
+Participants must attend a minimum of one hour to receive credit.